 The rice was pretty flavorful and the chicken was just right, firm yet tender.

 We also got three cups of fresh squeezed sugarcane juice.
-How could we pass it up with it was $2.25, buy 2 get 1 free?
+How could we pass it up when it was $2.25, buy 2 get 1 free?

 As we left, I noticed that underneath the sign for Hainanese chicken rice, they serve Vikon Chicken otherwise known as the fresh chicken from Chinese American Live Poultry - Rosemead.